sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 ### 3.1 Download and install anaconda.

 Download here (<https://www.anaconda.com/download/>) and install it.
-Then, add anaconda3 path in environment in Windows PC (see here to learn about environment: ) .
-Do not add r.exe at the end of the path.
-It won't work!
+Then, add anaconda3 path in environment in Windows PC.
+Please note that r.exe is not added at the end of the path.

 `C:\Program Files\R\R-4.3.1\bin\`